A wrongful imprisonment lawsuit loan gives you access to your future settlement today, enabling you to pay your current expenses.

 What is a Wrongful Imprisonment Lawsuit Loan?

-At Tribeca Lawsuit Loans, we provide legal funding for a wide range of cases and mass torts, including:
+At Tribeca Lawsuit Loans, we provide legal funding for a wide range of cases, including:

 Legal funding, like wrongful imprisonment lawsuit loans, is very different from most loans you’re likely familiar with.
 Your credit history and personal property play no part in securing the loan because your finances will play no part in repaying the loan.
 A pre-settlement loan is a non-recourse loan that uses your future settlement as collateral.
 This means that your settlement is the sole source of repayment for the loan.
 The lender has no recourse to attach your income or personal assets to pay the loan.
 In fact, if you lose your case, you don’t have to pay a penny!